alanplotko/FriendWagon/README.md

 # FriendWagon

-FriendWagon is a web application that allows users to host or join road trips.
+FriendWagon is a web application that allows users to host road trips or join others on road trips.
 FriendWagon was built at BrickHack, a hackathon hosted at RIT (Rochester Institute of Technology).
 You can view the ChallengePost project [here](http://challengepost.com/software/friendwagon).
 FriendWagon runs on Node.js and uses the Google Maps API to plot the route and search for trips that may intersect the user's desired destination.

 ## Awards